guettli/git-tips/README.md

 patch -p0 < ~/tmp/foo-patches/000... (files one by one)
 ```

+# Apply difference between two branches on a third branch

+The tip /Change a git branch "inplace"/ uses external patches.

+This can be used to [Apply difference between two branches on a third branch](https://stackoverflow.com/questions/73279330)

 # List all files

 Git directories often contain a lot of auto-created files.
 For example